spiral-lang/spiral/README.md

 category bitcoin (self: bitcoin): bitcoin;

-// now we need to map any ad-hot object that we believe is part of the category
+///  now we need to map any ad-hot object that we believe is part of the category
-// using the #mapfn functor, inside it we  can make assertions which will be propagate
+/// using the #mapfn functor, inside it we  can make assertions which will be propagate
-// to the concrete ambient a big difference with  other languages where need  class is needed
+/// to the concrete ambient.
+/// a big difference with  other languages where is necesary to create
-// to create objects instead in spiral objects are mapped to categories
+/// class definition in order to create objects
+/// instead in spiral objects are mapped to categories

 // here we tell the compiler that every #natural number can be mapped to bitcoin mapfn bitcoin(#natural  number): bitcoin;